 Plan your composition

-Storyboard via Bluprint instructor Shadra Strickland
+Storyboard via Craftsy instructor Shadra Strickland

 Plan out your composition by doing small “thumbnail” sketches.
 If you are making a series of illustrations for a picture book, creating a storyboard helps you organize your ideas in popular picture book formats.
 Not only will this help you divide any text between a set number of pages.
 You can see how a story will “flow” based on your illustrations.
 Mix it up with points of view, varying close-ups and depth of field, so that every page turn is a new adventure.